qyful/qyful/README.md

 ### ⚡ What technologies do you work with?

 Currently, I work with numerous different programming languages such as C# and Python.
-I also work extensively with HTML, SCSS/CSS, JavaScript (including VueJS).
+I also work extensively with HTML, SCSS/CSS, JavaScript (including numerous frameworks, like Vue or Svelte).

 ### 🌱 What are you currently learning?

-At the moment, I am learning ReactJS and Svelte.
+At the moment, I am learning ReactJS.

 ### 📫 How can I reach you?